-Reserved Instances (oftentimes referred to as their abbreviation of RIs) are one of the most popular and high-impact cost reduction methods you can leverage for cutting your bill.
+Reserved Instances (RIs) are one of the most popular and high-impact cost-reduction methods you can leverage for cutting your bill.
 Reserved Instances give you the ability to pay upfront for certain AWS services to receive a discount.
 As a result, if you are able to profile usage across your AWS account and know that you'll hit certain usage levels, Reserved Instances can typically save you money.

-Reserved Instances are available to a variety of AWS services such as EC2, ElastiCache and RDS.
+Reserved Instances are available to a variety of AWS services such as EC2, ElastiCache, and RDS.
 AWS Billing automatically applies your Reserved Instance discounted rate when attributes of your instance usage match attributes of an active Reserved Instance.
-For general compute usage (EC2, Fargate, etc.), Savings Plans are always preferred to Reserved Instances as they give you the same discount but are more flexible across all compute.
+For general compute usage (EC2, Fargate, etc.), Savings Plans are always preferred to Reserved Instances, since they give you the same discount but are more flexible across all compute.

 Reserved Instance Term#